cjstreet/BikeSharing/README.md

 How Variable Is Bike Utilization?

 As we begin to build our dashboard, consider our main objective: we want to show investors the most important relevant data so that they will support the Des Moines bike-sharing business.

+want to learn how the Citi Bike program works during the month of August in New York City.